Gahx/Dreamcraft/README.md

 Check Changelog to see whats different between future versions including add/remove mods or updates to the config files

 To Install the Client follow these steps
-1. Download the newest Dreamcraft zip from the 'Latest Release' on github
-2. Open your prefered Modded Launcher and install Minecraft 1.20.1 with forge 1.47.4.9 - name it something you will remember like 'Dreamcraft'
+1. Open your prefered Modded Launcher and install Minecraft 1.20.1 with forge - name it something you will remember like 'Dreamcraft'
-3. Open the instances folder open the zip file and Dreamcraft_Client_v1.0 and drag the three contents files into your 'Dreamcraft' instance folder
+2. Open the instances folder open the zip file and Dreamcraft_Client_v1.0 and drag the three contents files into your 'Dreamcraft' instance folder
-5. Start your Dreamcraft instance and under multiplayer use **dc.wonderbit.xyz** as the server
+3. Start your Dreamcraft instance and under multiplayer use **dc.wonderbit.xyz** as the server

 Changelog
 See the Changelog for version updates, adding/removing mods, configurations and performance.